OGGM/oggm.github.io/_posts/2024-01-19-8th-workshop-announcement.md

 ### Registration

-Registration will open in April 2024.
+Registration will open in March 2024.

 ### Important dates

 - Jan 2024: first announcement on CRYOLIST
 - March 2024: second announcement on CRYOLIST and registration opens
-- April 2024: registration closes
+- Early-April 2024: registration closes
 - Mid-april 2024: accepted participants informed (including waiting list if necessary)
 - 25th August 2024: participants arrive at the workshop!